AdobeDocs/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

     ![](assets/subdomain_audit.png)

 1. Eventually, the **Deliverability team** will be notified about the new subdomain, in order to audit it.
-The audit process can take up to 10 business days after the subdomain has been delegated.
+The audit process can take up to 10 business days after the subdomain has been configured.

     >[!IMPORTANT]
     >